-The absolutely best way to study art history is to read historical fiction, living books!
+The absolutely best way to study art history is to read historical fiction and living books!
 Combine art with the historical time period you are studying.

 On my Artistic Pursuits page, I have described what I like about these books and the art curriculum.
 I will not repeat myself here, but encourage you to have a look for yourself to see if it will suits your children, their ages and will be appropriate to the way you want to teach art.

 I have used both "I can do all Things" and "Feed my Sheep" Art homeschooling resources from Barry Stebbing and I have found them to be excellent.
 My children sometimes draw while I am reading aloud and these have been easy to use - good instructions and important art techniques are covered.
 I have not used the DVDs, but I can see that these would really add to an art curriculum.